Legal Coordinator — BARBRI

 The New York Bar appears to be an impressive qualification to add to your belt.
 London hosts over 100 U.S. law firms, servicing both UK and international clients.
 I, too, have decided to study for this U.S. qualification because I have always had an interest in qualifying in the Big Apple, as opposed to the domestic UK route.
 There appear to be merits and weaknesses to the qualification, but it is contended that for students, the merits do outweigh the weaknesses.
-The New York Bar is a highly prized asset, not least because you can immediately be billed out as a qualified Attorney-at-Law, rather than just a UK Trainee Solicitor.
+The New York Bar is a highly prized asset, not least because you can immediately be billed out as a qualified attorney-at-law, rather than just a UK trainee solicitor.

 There are several attractions to the New York Bar.

-Having the qualification will enable you to be admitted to practice in New York State, as long as you have fulfilled the other requirements the New York State Board of Law Examiners have set.
-The US qualification process is very different to the UK.
+Having the qualification will enable you to be admitted to practice in New York state, as long as you have fulfilled the other requirements the New York State Board of Law Examiners have set.
+The U.S. qualification process is very different to the UK.
 There is no training contract requirement.
 For those who want to practice international commercial law, this U.S. qualification ‘fits the bill’ so to speak.
 It is based on common law, and New York law underpins a lot of contractual cross-border transactional deals, alongside England & Wales.

-It is a shame that the majority of the careers departments at the UK Universities only advertise the traditional UK route: pursuing the standard Legal Practice Course (LPC) after the LLB undergraduate degree; the Bar Professional Training Course (BPTC) for those who want to become barristers.
+It is a shame that the majority of the careers departments at the UK universities only advertise the traditional UK route: pursuing the standard Legal Practice Course (LPC) after the LLB undergraduate degree; the Bar Professional Training Course (BPTC) for those who want to become barristers.
 The LPC is incredibly expensive, now ranged between approximately £10,000 – £15,000.

 There is a dilemma here.
-Many law firms, except the City firms, that offer training contracts do not sponsor students to undertake the LPC, but expect you to undertake it to be considered for a traineeship, working on a substantially lower salary, considering the expense.
+Many law firms, except the city firms, that offer training contracts do not sponsor students to undertake the LPC, but expect you to undertake it to be considered for a trainee ship, working on a substantially lower salary, considering the expense.
 The search for an alternative is imperative for those who can not afford to maintain the traditions of the UK legal profession.

 The cost of the New York Bar suddenly becomes more appealing.
 It is significantly cheaper than the LPC, so it makes sense economically.
 You are eligible to take it upon graduation from a three-year, face-to-face, LLB degree, with no requirement to be qualified.
 The route, it is argued, is a better alternative to qualification for those who are unable to follow standard routes.
 Here’s the kicker… you are further eligible to dual-qualify in England & Wales as a qualified solicitor!
 And not only that… by taking the Qualified Lawyers Transfer Scheme… there is no training contract requirement!

 So what are the downsides here…I have spoken to several lawyers in the profession who are dubious about the New York Bar.
 One disadvantage, they argue, is utility.
 We practice English law, so why qualify into a foreign jurisdiction where there is no relevance.
 A further disadvantage is that many prefer people to have undertaken a traditional route because it is far more familiar.
 Some may argue that it leads to the makings of a better, equipped lawyer.
 I, however, disagree.
 If there is a cheaper alternative to qualification, why is this not advertised more?
-Further, with the new Solicitor Super Exam looming, which will replace the LPC in 2020, now more students will be seriously considering their routes into qualification.
+Further, with the new Solicitor Qualifying Exam looming, which will replace the LPC in 2021, now more students will be seriously considering their routes into qualification.